DevOpsNest-sys/DevOps-Roadmap/README.md

 Security must be integrated throughout the DevOps lifecycle rather than added as an afterthought.

-Here you will need to learn how to integrate security into the DevOps pipeline, and how to automate security testing (SAST and DAST).
+Here, you will need to learn how to integrate security into the DevOps pipeline and how to automate security testing (SAST and DAST).

-Also, you need to know how to manage secrets and credentials, and how to set up security policies.
+Also, you need to know how to manage secrets and credentials and how to set up security policies.

 **Resources:**